-Electrical resistivity measurements of the RE-implanted ALD-ZnO layers are consistent with earlier observations concerning the behavior of RE-implanted ZnO material.
-The dependences of electrical resistivity of ZnO:Yb and ZnO:Er thin films as a function of the RE concentration measured by the Hall Effect are presented in Fig. 8.
-Krajewski et al. have shown the carrier concentration of about $n \sim 10^{18}/\text{cm}^3$ for the ZnO layers implanted with Yb or Dy to the fluence of $\sim 10^{15}$ at/cm2 [25].
+Electrical measurements of the RE-implanted ALD-ZnO layers such as electrical resistivity confirm earlier observations concerning the behavior of RE-implanted ZnO material.
+The dependences of electrical resistivity of ZnO:Yb and ZnO:Er thin films as a function of the RE concentration measured by the Hall Effect is presented in Figure 8.
+Krajewski et al. have shown that the carrier concentration in our implanted ZnO layers is about $n\sim 10^{18}$ /cm [18].
 As a result of the post-implantation RTA annealing, the carrier concentration increases and tends to stabilize, after 10 min RTA.
 It is usually assigned to the temperature-induced migration of RE ions from the substitutional positions in the Zn sublattice to the interstitial ones.
-The carrier concentration of ZnO:Yb layers as a function of the Yb fluence, reveal similar dependencies as reported in Ref.
-[25], which is also reflected in the dose-dependence of resistivity shown in Fig. 8.
-The resistivity of Yb implanted ZnO initially decreases rapidly from a $3.2 \times 10^{-2} \,\Omega$ cm to $2.8 \times 10^{-2} \,\Omega$ cm with increasing Yb fluence up to $1.5\,\times\,10^{15}/\text{cm}^2$ and increases gradually for the further increase of Yb fluence.
+The carrier concentration of ZnO:Yb systems as a function of the Yb fluence, reveal some dependences shown in Ref.
+[18], which is also reflected in the dose-dependence of resistivity shown in Figure 8.
+The resistivity of Yb implanted ZnO initially decreases rapidly from a $3.2 \times 10^{-2} \Omega$ cm to $2.8 \times 10^{-2} \Omega$ cm with increasing Yb fluence up to $1.5 \times 10^{15}$ /cm, above which increases gradually with the further increase of Yb fluence.
 A similar dependence of electrical resistivity of ZnO:Er systems with different Er concentrations is observed.
-The initial rapid decrease in resistivity up to the fluence 1.5×10^{15} RE ions/cm2 again clearly indicates that most of the RE substitute Zn as donor dopant in the ZnO lattice and hence introducing the free electrons to the ZnO lattice [38].
-Nevertheless, as structural studies have shown, the high doping concentration of RE in the ZnO lattice results in the interstitial RE ions in the ZnO matrix (additionally enhanced by annealing [24,38].
-Interstitial RE is in 3+ valence state, thus interstitial RE3+ may be considered as a donor-type defect.
-The resistivity enhancement observed for fluences higher than 1.5×10^{15} /cm2 suggests an agglomeration of interstitial RE ions, which may lead to deactivation of a part of RE donors.
-Moreover, the PL spectra measured in the visible region and obtained from heavily implanted ZnO suggest the increase of the concentration of some acceptors' defects such as Oi and/or VZn as well, which may cause the compensation of free carriers, thus keeping the charge balance in the system and additionally increase the layer resistivity above the fluence of 1.5×10^{15} /cm2 with the further tendency to saturate.
-Such a hypothesis may also be found in the literature, describing similar studies [28,31,65].
+The initial rapid decrease in resistivity up to the fluence $1.5 \times 10^{15}$ RE ions/cm again clearly indicates that most of the RE substitute Zn as donor dopant in the ZnO lattice and hence introducing the free electrons to the ZnO lattice [30].
+Nevertheless, as structural studies have shown, the high doping concentration of RE in the ZnO lattice results in the interstitial RE ions in the ZnO matrix (additionally enhanced by annealing [17, 29]).
+Interstitial RE is in 3+ valence state, thus interstitial RE3+ may be considered as acceptor-type defects.
+Moreover, PL spectra obtained from heavily implanted ZnO suggest the increase of the concentration of the other acceptors' defects such as Oi and VZn as well.
+All these are aimed to cause the compensation of free carriers, thus keeping the charge balance in the system and simultaneously results in an increase of resistivity above the fluence of $1.5 \times 10^{15}$ /cm with further the tendency to saturate.
+Such a hypothesis may also be found in the literature, describing similar studies [24, 55- 56].